ACRL seeks nominations for 2020 awards recognizing outstanding achievements in academic librarianship

 For Immediate Release

 CHICAGO – Every year, the Association of College and Research Libraries (ACRL) celebrates the opportunity to honor the outstanding achievements of academic and research librarians across North America.
 Made possible by generous corporate support, the annual presentation of ACRL’s awards, grants, and fellowships enables ACRL to honor the very best in academic librarianship.
 This year, ACRL once again seeks to celebrate and recognize the accomplishments of its peers.

 Members are an integral part of ACRL’s successful awards program.
 ACRL urges members to nominate colleagues whose work has influenced their thinking and growth as an academic librarian, and whose contributions merit recognition by the profession.
 Member nominations will ensure that the pool of candidates for each award remains both competitive and distinguished.
-Nominations and supporting materials for most awards must be submitted by December 7, 2018.
+Nominations for most awards must be submitted by December 6, 2019.

 Outstanding achievement and distinguished service awards:

 - Excellence in Academic Libraries Award (sponsored by GOBI Library Solutions from EBSCO), recognizes academic libraries that are outstanding in furthering the educational missions of their institutions.
 A $3,000 award is given for each type of library (e.g. college, community college, and university).

 - Academic/Research Librarian of the Year Award (sponsored by GOBI Library Solutions from EBSCO), awards $5,000 and recognizes an outstanding member of the academic or research library profession.